bmurauer/pipelinehelper/README.md

 grid = GridSearchCV(pipe, params, scoring='accuracy')
 ```

+## Installation

+The project is now on PyPI, so it can be installed using:

+    pip install pipelinehelper

+Then import it:

+    from pipelinehelper import PipelineHelper

 ### Open issues:

  - Nesting PipelineHelpers themselves does not work yet.
 I'm not sure how useful this would be.